jamesaoverton/covic-db-tool-prototype/examples/README.md

 Submission templates:

 - `antibody-submission.xlsx`: The template for submitting new antibodies.
+- `spr-submission.xlsx`: A full example template with multiple assays.
 - `neutralization-submission.xlsx`: The template for submitting a neutralization assay dataset.
 - `VLP-ELISA-submission.xlsx`: The template for submitting a Virus Like Particle (VLP) binding assay dataset.